nvidyakarthik/Hangman-Game/README.md

 </ul>

 <h1>Future enhancements</h1>
-I am planning to add more categories to this game like birds,colors,reptiles etc.Make the game more responsive so it can be accessed in all the devices.Add onclick events for the Alphabet buttons.Fix some minor User Interface issues with borders and margins.
+I am planning to add more categories to this game like birds,colors,reptiles etc.Make the game more responsive so it can be accessed in all the devices.Add onclick events for the Alphabet buttons.Fix some minor user Interface issues with borders and margins.